lexus2k/ssd1306/README.md

 SSD1306 driver is Arduino style C/C++ library. it can be compiled with plain avr-gcc compiler without Arduino libraries and supports monochrome and RGB oleds.
-It is intended for use with very small microcontrollers (with a little of SRAM).
+It is intended for use with very small microcontrollers (with a little of RAM).
 It was developed to use as few resources as possible.
 Since ATTiny controllers have no division and multiply operations, the library uses shift operation to speed up calculations.